pollinations/pollinations/app/src/assets/text/landingRight.md

-We gather many generative art models in one space.
-The models you can find here are all open source and are constantly updated, so you can be sure you will be using the most cutting-edge AI art frameworks.
+We gather and update many open-source models, making them accessible through a simple-to-use interface.
+All content shared here is constantly updated by the pollinations community.